codehag/talks/proposals/sagas-on-the-debugger.md

 (maybe kinda title)

-### Breakdown:
+### Brain dump:

-(not the abstract!
-This probably wont go in the talk.
-Just loosely thinking about the problem, and listing what comes to mind.)

 #### The context:

 Browser debugger written in react.

+#### The audience:
+People interested in functional programing, and functional programming patterns that can be applied elsewhere.

 #### The problem:

-unmanagable and difficult to understand side effects, race conditions and multiple sources of truths on debugger breakpoints.
+Unmanagable and difficult to understand side effects, race conditions and multiple sources of truths on debugger breakpoints.
+There are lot's of options for dealing with this, lets compare two.

 #### Solution one (current solution):